hmajid2301/articles/8. Docker with SQLAlchemy/README.md

 Then we give our a service name, in this case, `database`.
 I like to name my services with what they are used for generic names such as `web server`, `database` or `message broker`.
 This means I can change the underlying technology without changing the service name.

-After this we name our container `postgres`, this is the name of the Docker container and the name we will kill container or execute commands onto etc.
+After this we name our container `postgres`, this is the name of the Docker container.
+It can be used to interact with the container (to kill it or exec onto it) without using an ID.

 We use the official Postgres image on [Docker Hub](https://hub.docker.com/_/postgres/), we pull the image that is tagged with `latest`.